pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Move **2** tiles above the ladder and open the menu:

-- Swap Super Repel x1 with Parlyz Heal x224 in TID2
-- Swap Super Repel again with the Old Amber in brightness directly below
+- Swap Revive x93 in inventory with Master Ball x[]3 in TID1
 - Swap Great Ball x0 in x coord with the Soulbadge in tileset
 - Bike down and catch **Mewtwo**